-Exposure Limits
+15.1 Exposure Limits

-Exposure to phosphine must not exceed 0.3 ppm measured as an eight-hour time-weighted average (TWA), or the 15-minute TWA short-term exposure limit (STEL) of 1.0 ppm phosphine.
+Exposures to phosphine must not exceed the 8-hour Time Weighted Average (TWA) of 0.3 ppm or the 15-minute Short-Term Exposure Limit (STEL) of 1.0 ppm phosphine.
 All persons are covered by these exposure standards.

-Application of Fumigant
+15.2 Application of Fumigant

 At least two persons, a certified applicator and trained person, or two trained persons under the direct supervision of the certified applicator must be present when entry into the structure for application of the fumigant is required.
-Depending upon temperature and humidity, tablets and pellets of this product release phosphine gas slowly upon exposure to moisture from the air.
+Depending upon temperature and humidity, PHOSTOXIN® tablets and pellets release phosphine gas slowly upon exposure to moisture from the air.
 In most cases, this release is slow enough to permit applicators to deposit fumigant in the desired areas and then vacate the premises without significant exposure to the gas.
-Monitoring must be conducted in order to characterize the application and determine the fumigator's exposure.
+If the fumigator's exposure will exceed the allowable limits, approved respiratory protection must be worn.

-Leakage from Fumigated Sites
+15.3 Leakage from Fumigated Sites

-Phosphine gas is highly mobile and given enough time may penetrate seemingly gas tight materials such as concrete and cinder blocks.
+Phosphine gas is highly mobile and given enough time may penetrate seemingly gas-tight materials such as concrete and cinder block.
 Therefore, adjacent, enclosed areas likely to be occupied must be examined to ensure that significant leakage has not occurred.
-Sealing of the fumigated site and/or airflow into the occupied areas must be sufficient to bring down the phosphine concentration to a safe level of 0.3 ppm or below.
+Sealing of the fumigated site and/or airflow in the occupied areas must be sufficient to bring down the phosphine concentration to a safe level of 0.3 ppm or below.